maz4mm/ribbon-extension/README.md

 3. Navigate to a meetsmore.com page
 4. The ribbon will automatically appear in the bottom-left corner of the page
 5. Click the SHA in the ribbon to view the corresponding commit on GitHub
-6. Use the extension popup to toggle the ribbon visibility
+6. Use the extension popup to toggle the ribbon visibility or access options

 ## How to Build